-Living in Atlanta With a population of more than five million people, one of the Southeast's largest cities provides countless opportunities for legal networking, externships, and summer jobs.
-Atlanta offers something for everyone-professional and club sports, museums and galleries, a lively music scene, and a range of great restaurants for the most, and least, discriminating foodie.
-A Hub for the Business and Legal Community Atlanta ranks among the top cities in the US for the number for Fortune 500 company headquarters (16), and the regional offices of nearly every federal agency-including the Centers for Disease Control and Prevention (CDC), the Securities and Exchange commission, and the Environmental Protection Agency-are nearby.
+Living in Atlanta With a population of more than six million people, one of the Southeast's largest cities provides countless opportunities for legal networking, externships, and summer jobs.
+Atlanta offers something for everyone - professional and club sports, museums and galleries, a lively music scene, and a range of great restaurants for the most discerning foodie.
+A HUB FOR THE BUSINESS AND LEGAL COMMUNITY Atlanta ranks among the top cities in the US for the number for Fortune 500 company headquarters, and the regional offices of nearly every federal agency - including the Centers for Disease Control and Prevention (CDC), the Securities and Exchange commission, and the Environmental Protection Agency - are nearby.
 Emory University also maintains active partnerships with many of the city's preeminent institutions, such as The Carter Center, the CDC, and Georgia Institute of Technology.
 With 20% of Emory Law's alumni located in Atlanta, you can take advantage of our connections in the community to meet and learn from attorneys, judges, and others who will help you launch your legal career here in Atlanta as well as in other major cities such as Chicago, New York, Houston, Boston, Los Angeles, Miami, Dallas, and Washington DC.